 Biotechnology health startup Freenome works at the junction of biology, machine learning, and medicine.
 With a team of programmers, ML experts, computational biologists, and clinicians, Frenome helps doctors detect the early onset of cancer with a simple blood test.
 The Californian medical startup founded in 2014 is on a path to radically transform the management of cancer patients through knowledge, tools, and expertise to maintain a healthier life.

-Their Multiomics platform is designed to discover cancer in its foundational stages and help medical professionals optimize the next generation of precision therapies.
+Their Multiomics platform is designed to discover cancer in its foundational stages and help healthcare professionals optimize the next generation of precision therapies.
 Freenome has raised a total of $507.6 million in its quest towards generating powerful insights and disease prevention.

 On a mission to make healthcare simpler, Rally Health provides personalized, data-driven health-related information and recommendations while improving outcomes and lowering costs.
 Consumers can monitor their health status, discover the right medical professional, and have access to transparent information about healthcare costs.